casecpb/KSEAapp/README.md

 -----
 ### Package Installation

-There are 2 options for installing the KSEAapp package:
+There are 2 options for installing the KSEAapp package within the R console:

 **(1) Via CRAN**